Faouzi Benzarti: Second tenure with Libya and Wydad (2019–2021)

-Success in his mother team (2021–2022)
+Short experiences in the Maghreb (2021–)

-He signed with his mother team, US Monastir, on 4 October, to lead them in the local league.
+After that, Benzarti entered into short experiences for some months in Tunisia or in various other teams from the Maghreb in Libya, Algeria and Morocco.
+He signed with his home team, US Monastir, on 4 October 2021 to lead them in the Tunisian league.
+He led them to second place and participation in the CAF Champions League for the first time in their history.
+Then he had a short experience at Al-Ahly Benghazi.

-Short comeback with Raja CA (2022)

-On July 7 2022, the president of Raja Club Athletic Aziz El Badraoui announced the arrival of Faouzi Benzarti.
+On 7 July 2022, the president of Raja Club Athletic Aziz El Badraoui announced the arrival of Benzarti.
 The return of the Tunisian coach was eagerly awaited by supporters after his memorable journey with th club in the 2013-2014 season.

-MC Alger (2022)

 On 25 September 2022, Benzarti was appointed as coach of MC Alger.

+In 2023, he returned to Tunisia and succeeded in winning the league with Étoile du Sahel for the first time since he was coach in 2016.
+Then he was contracted to coach Wydad AC for the third time.

+On May 12, 2024, he became the coach of Club Africain.

 Personal life

 Benzarti is married and has children.
-His son is his agent who negotiates with anyone who wants to hire him.
+His son is his agent who negotiates with teams that want to hire him.

 He is the older brother of Lotfi Benzarti who is one of the most important Tunisian coaches.
 His sister is married to the popular Tunisian actor Sofiene Chaari.

 Politically, he led an independent list, called "Audacity and Ambition", for the Tunisian Constituent Assembly election on 23 October 2011.

 He joined the party of Nidaa Tounes and supported Beji Caid Essebsi in the Tunisian presidential election, 2014.